Search String

 • SoMI is built on the cross-platform SCUMM engine which has its origins on the Commodore 64.

-Delphine's Flashback of 1992 didn't belong properly to any platform at any time (its genesis on the Sega Genesis); even Éric Chahi's Another World was developed with the ST in mind.
+Delphine's Flashback of 1992 didn't belong properly to any platform at any time (its genesis on the Sega Genesis); even Another World of 1991 was developed with the ST in mind.
+There is nothing about Another World or Flashback that says, "I'm an Amiga game".

 Best Amiga Game Developers